 Therapies based on antibodies against alpha-synuclein should therefore preferably employ antibodies of broad specificity able to recognize soluble, oligomeric as well as aggregated alpha-synuclein.

-To develop a vaccine against Parkinson’s, we will use virus-like particles (VLPs) displaying alpha -synuclein or fragments derived from it on their surface.
-The use of VLPs has a number of advantages.
-These include:
+To develop a vaccine against Parkinson’s, we will use virus-like particles (VLPs) displaying alpha-synuclein, or fragments derived from alpha-synuclein, on their surface.

 If the preclinical experiments can be concluded successfully, we will proceed to Phase I/II clinical trials in Parkinson’s patients